-The LTPS finals will take place in Barcelona's magnificent 2,049-seat Palau de la Música Catalana, the only concert hall registered as a UNESCO World Heritage Site.
+The LTPS finals took place in Barcelona's magnificent 2,049-seat Palau de la Música Catalana, the only concert hall registered as a UNESCO World Heritage Site.

 It was built between 1905 and 1908 for the choral group Orfeó Català, whose home it remains today, in typical Catalan modernist style by the architect Lluís Domènech i Montaner.
 The facade and interior are richly decorated, and the concert hall is the only one in Europe lit entirely by natural light during daytime owing to its stunning stained glass skylight designed by Antoni Rigalt.

 Each year, over a half million music-lovers attend performances at the Palau de la Música, which hosts concerts ranging from symphonic and chamber music to jazz and cançó (Catalan song) - and, of course, choral music.